 The commenter proposes the following change:

-For GCR frames delivered using the GCR Block Ack retransmission policy, the RA field of the frames shall be the GCR concealment address.
+, The RA field of GCR frames delivered using the GCR Block Ack retransmission policy shall be set to the GCR concealment address.
 The originator requests acknowledgment of outstanding QoS Data frames by sending a Basic BlockAckReq frame.
 The recipient shall maintain a Block Ack record for the block.

 Proposed resolution: Accepted